pmukesh15/laravelauthapiwithcsv/README.md

-1)go to project's directory and "composer update" 2)configure .env variable with db credentials
+go to project's directory and "composer update".

+configure .env variable with db credentials.

-3)please run "php artisan migrate".
+please run "php artisan migrate".

+sample csv for testing is attached in import page.